 I didn’t want to write.
-I was un-interested in writing.
+I was uninterested in writing.
 Hell, not even my beloved copy of SK’s On Writing could save me from the dry pit I’d fallen into.

-It wasn’t a “I really should write today, but hows about I clean the oven instead” type situation (which is really just resistance), it was more than that.
+It wasn’t an “I really should write today, but hows about I clean the oven instead” type situation (which is really just resistance), it was more than that.
 Not wanting to write is different from not feeling like writing.
 Saying “I don’t feel like writing today,” is really just code for “I’d rather hang out with friends, watch a movie, re-organise the bathroom cupboard.”

 I didn’t want to hang out with friends, watch a movie or re-organise my bathroom cupboard.
 What I wanted was to sit in an empty room and stare at the wall.

-Look, I don’t know if this desire for a self-created padded cell is a sign of burnout or if it’s a simple case of millennial navel gazing, but clearly, I needed a fucking break.
+Look, I don’t know if this desire for a self-created padded cell is a sign of burnout or if it’s a simple case of millennial navel-gazing, but clearly, I needed a fucking break.

 Thankfully, my partner and I had a three-week holiday scheduled.

 Despite my lack of interest in writing, I decided to set myself a personal challenge: write one piece of flash fiction every day while we’re away on holidays.
 By the time we get home, I’ll have enough content to publish a small ebook!
 And I vowed to buy a notebook as soon as I passed a newsagency.

 Fortunately, I never found one.
 I’m sure they were around, but I have crap eyesight and I don’t always wear my glasses.
 It’s called: denial.